-Bezel The front-piece of the display case that

-frames the face of the CRT.
+Bezel The front-piece of the display case that frames the face of the CRT.

-Display The portion of the screen where the video

-display alignment pattern appears.

-Linearity A comparison of character height and width

-ranges in the display.
-You can check both

-vertical and horizontal linearity by

-comparing character height and width within
+- Display The portion of the screen where the video display alignment pattern appears. - Linearity A comparison of character height and width ranges in the display.
+You can check both vertical and horizontal linearity by comparing character height and width within the display.

-the display.
 True linearity results in characters that are the same height and width range everywhere.
-See Appendix A for linearity tolerances.

-Pincushion and

-Barrel Distortion Distortion that results if deflection is not uniform at the raster edges when compared with the center of the display.
+See Appendix A for linearity tolerances. - Pincushion and Distortion that results if deflection is not Barrel Distortion with the center of the display.
 Scan lines bowed inward are called pincushion distortion.
 Scan lines bowed outward are called barrel distortion.

-Video Display Alignment Pattern A test pattern to measure display alignment.
+Video Display A test pattern to measure display alignment.
+Alignment Pattern